Risto Ryti: Ryti–Ribbentrop Agreement

-At the same time, the German foreign minister, Joachim von Ribbentrop arrived in Finland on an unexpected visit.
+At the same time, the German foreign minister, Joachim von Ribbentrop, arrived in Finland on an unexpected visit lasting 22–27 June 1944.
 He called the Finnish government to commit itself to continue to fight against the Soviet Union.
 In return he promised military aid.
 Ryti had wanted parliament to decide on the matter.
 Mannerheim proposed the sending of a private letter.
 Finally, Ryti and Mannerheim compromised.
 The creation of a private letter from Ryti of the kind Mannerheim had envisioned was dealt with at a meeting of the Council of State.
-The compromise satisfied the Germans, and they expanded their military and food assistance.
-The military assistance helped the Finns stop the Red Army in the battle of Tali-Ihantala.
-Afterwards, the letter was named the Ryti–Ribbentrop Agreement.
+Ryti handed the letter to Ribbentrop on 26 June 1944; the compromise satisfied the Germans, who considered it to have secured the formal alliance they had long sought.
+Hitler replied on 4 July, promising all possible military assistance as well as economic support.
+An immediate consequence was that the United States broke diplomatic relations with Finland on 30 June 1944, without declaring war.